palmdrop/bspwm-tools/README.md

 * [xwininfo]() (required by `bspc-unhide-menu`)

 ### Installation
 Either simply copy the scripts you want to use into somewhere in your path, or use the `install.sh` script.
-Here's the steps required for the second option:
+Here are the steps required for the second option:

 1. Install dependencies.
 2. Clone this repository